rustyrussell/million-channels-project/README.md

 # million-channels-project
 The goal of this project is to create a large test network (>1M channels) with an accurate topology extrapolated from the current topology.
-This network will be used for testing routing algorithms and channel syncing.
+This network can be used to test routing algorithms and optimize lightning implementations.

 ### Instructions on how to run without regenerating the network: